isabel-kline/Kelley_Lab_Notebook/RNA/Gillii_RNA_Extractions.md

 # Overview

 The gill tissue samples were homogenized in MP Bio Matrix A tubes using a Fast Prep 5G with cool prep adapter.
-Gill arch RNA was then extracted using the NEB monarch total RNA MiniPrep kit following the standard tissue protocol for the kit.
+Gill arch RNA was then extracted using the NEB monarch total RNA MiniPrep kit following the standard tissue protocol for the kit with one modification, a proteinase k incubation time of 15 minutes at 300 rpm.

+Upon completion of extractions of all samples proceed to library prep.

+Library Prep Lab Notebook Entry

 # Summary

-Poecilia gillii gills - Only the control and hypoxic samples to be run.
+Poecilia gillii gills - 24 extractions from control and hypoxic S/NS fish gills

-Total amount: 48 samples stored in RNA Later solution.

 [Drive folder link](https://drive.google.com/drive/folders/1N9ebukVfd9IsLPw2OFkqJCr_8oMp0GTy)

 Extraction plan:

 -   Gills - Cryofracture in Lysing Matrix A tubes using coolPrep adapter for 45 sec at a speed setting of 6.5 m/s.
 NEB spin column RNA extraction.

-    -   dependent upon weight of gills (if v small) might increase pro k incubation from 5 min to a half hour

--   batches of 8 or 12

 Month of Experiment: 8/24